stockphrase/no-silo/content/courses/writing-3/wr3-syllabus.md

 #

 Cultural Studies scholars argue that post-apocalyptic narratives proliferate during periods of social crisis.
 During these moments of extreme social stress, cultures transmute fear, anxiety, or dread into popular art forms such as novels or films.
 Thus, by examining popular media produced during these particular historical moments we are afforded a glimpse of how a culture worked through difficult social problems, reacted to challenges to its foundational values, and related to its various “Others.”
-In this section we will examine two films, *The Last Man on Earth* (1964) and *I am Legend* (2007), both adaptations of Richard Mattheson’s 1954 novel *I Am Legend*.
+In this section we will examine two films, *The Last Man on Earth* (1964) and *I Am Legend* (2007), both adaptations of Richard Mattheson’s 1954 novel *I Am Legend*.
 What cultural anxieties or problems do these films articulate?
 What social solutions do they seem to offer?
 Significantly, how do the differences between these two films provide a metric for measuring the evolving concerns of America from the 1960s to today?

 - <i class="fab fa-forumbee"></i> <sup>6</sup> [Hive page for Week 4](https://docs.google.com/document/d/1hVOK0U-I8Q26XLs3Ye4wnKcYE-zWBPYQIo5nVNzaCBk/edit?usp=sharing)
 - <i class="fab fa-forumbee"></i> <sup>7</sup>  [Hive page for Week 4](https://docs.google.com/document/d/106DLYltHpdLI2ru7TBYNqgwHQjvwi9tOyidfHdtlIbU/edit?usp=sharing)